On the Road: Traveling With Diabetes

 - Medical identification that says you have diabetes.

-Getting Through the Airport
+Breeze Through the Airport

-- Check the Transportation Security Administration web site for the latest list of what you can bring with you.
+When in doubt, check the Transportation Security Administration web site for the latest list of what you can bring with you.